Sabah Al-Khalid Al-Sabah

+Sabah Al-Khalid Al-Sabah (born 3 March 1953) is Crown Prince of Kuwait.
+A senior member of the Al-Sabah ruling family, he held various government positions from 2006 to 2022, serving as Foreign Minister from 2011 to 2019 and as Prime Minister from 2019 to 2022.
+He was appointed Crown Prince by Emir Mishal Al-Ahmad Al-Sabah on 1 June 2024.

 Early life and education

 Sabah was born on 3 March 1953.
 He is the son of Khalid bin Hamad Al Sabah and Mouza bint Ahmad Al Sabah, daughter of Ahmad bin Jabir Al Sabah, who was the ruler of Kuwait from 1921 to 1950.
 He is the brother of Mohammad Al Khalid Al Sabah, deputy prime minister and interior minister of Kuwait.
 His other brother Ahmad Al Khalid Al Sabah is a former deputy prime minister and defense minister.

 He holds a bachelor's degree in political sciences which he received from Kuwait University in 1977.

 Career

 Sabah started his career in 1978, joining the ministry of foreign affairs.
 Until 1995 he worked at the ministry in various capacities, including being a member of Kuwait's permanent mission to the United Nations (1983–1989).
 In 1995, he became Kuwait's ambassador to Saudi Arabia and served in the post until 1998.
 During this period he was also Kuwait's envoy to the Organization of the Islamic Conference (OIC).
 From 1998 to 2006 he was the chief of the national security.

-In July 2006, he was given his first ministerial role and appointed minister of social affairs and labor.
+In July 2006, Sabah was given his first ministerial role and appointed minister of social affairs and labor.
 He was also the acting foreign minister during this period.
 His tenure as minister of social affairs and labor lasted until October 2007 when he was named as minister of information.
 Then he was named an advisor in the Amiri Diwan.
 In February 2010, he was appointed to the Supreme Petroleum Council.

-On 22 October 2011, he became both deputy prime minister and minister of foreign affairs.
+On 22 October 2011, Sabah became both deputy prime minister and minister of foreign affairs.
 Sabah replaced Mohammad Al Sabah as foreign minister.
 In a reshuffle of 14 December 2011 Sabah was also appointed minister of state for cabinet affairs.
 Later this post was assumed by Mohammad Abdullah Al Mubarak Al Sabah.
 On 4 August 2013, Sabah was made first deputy prime minister in addition to his post as foreign minister.

 On 19 November 2019, Sabah became the 8th prime minister of Kuwait through Emiri decree after the resignation of his predecessor Jaber Al-Mubarak Al-Hamad Al-Sabah.
-In May 2021, Sabah spoke in favor of a new Kuwaiti law requiring 10 years imprisonment and a fine of 5,000 Kuwaiti Dinar for anyone supporting Israel in real life or on social media.
 He submitted his cabinet's resignation on 5 April 2022, which the emir accepted on 10 May 2022 with a request to remain in a caretaker capacity.